Dwarf ale glass: Use in society

-Unfortunately, no contemporaneous drawings, paintings or engravings unambiguously demonstrate their use in society (see the works of William Hogarth which show scenes of alcohol consumption during the 18th century).
-However, written accounts from the late 17th century exist which allude to the small capacity of the Glasses as we drinke Somerset ale out of'.
-Somerset was particularly famous for strong ales in this period.
+Ale Cellar, Tapping the Barrel by Alexander George Fraser (c1854).

-With the invention of photography in the 19th century, it was possible to gain an accurate insight into the drinking practices within taverns.
-Indeed, the photograph by Hill & Adamson shows three gentlemen sharing a bottle of strong ale.
+With the invention of photography in the 19th century, it was possible to gain an accurate insight into the drinking practices within inns, pubs and taverns.
+Indeed, the staged photograph by Hill & Adamson shows three gentlemen sharing a bottle of strong ale.
 As can clearly be seen on the table, ale flutes are being used.
 The ale flutes in question are similar in form and capacity, albeit with a slightly elongated bowl and stem, to dwarf ale glasses.
-This photograph gives a brief window through time into the past tradition of consuming strong ale in small glasses.
+Although stage, the photograph gives a brief window through time into the past practice of consuming strong ale in small glasses.